nestauk/nesta_ds_utils/README.md

 # nesta_ds_utils

-This repo contains a python package with basic data science utility functions to assist the DAP team.
+A Python package with basic utility functions for data science projects at Nesta.

 ### This package is currently under development